casper-network/docs-archive/implementation/p2p.rst

 returning a stream of ``BlockSummaries`` that the caller can partially verify, merge into its DAG of pending Blocks, then recursively call ``StreamAncestorBlockSummaries`` on any Block that didn’t connect with a known part of the DAG.
-Ultimately all paths lead back to the Genesis, so eventually we should find the connection, or the caller can decide to give up pursuing a potentially false lead from a malicious actor.
+Ultimately, all paths lead back to the Genesis; so eventually we should find the connection, or the caller can decide to give up pursuing a potentially false lead from a malicious actor.

 The following diagram illustrates the algorithm.
-The dots in the graph represent the Blocks; the ones with thicker outer ring are the ones passed as ``target_block_hashes``.
+The dots in the graph represent the Blocks; the ones with a thicker outer ring are the ones passed as ``target_block_hashes``.
 The dashed rectangles are what’s being returned in a stream from one invocation to ``StreamAncestorBlockSummaries``.